 As the Holiday Season approached and the hustle and bustle and the long list of things to do began including: putting up Christmas lights and the tree, buying and wrapping gifts, baking deserts and cooking meals, I began to wonder how Christmas morning is different in every household.
 Each and every family around the world has a different tradition of how they celebrate Christmas Eve and Christmas Day.

-Christmas Traditions from Erin at Little Miss Kate
+Christmas Traditions from Erin at The Exploring Family

 While we have old traditions of spending Christmas Eve with my side of the family and having a large potluck style dinner with all our loved ones including aunts, uncles and cousins – our total crew is about 21 people.
 My mother’s family takes turns hosting each year and when we were all children we use to all get a stocking to open that each family had contributed a gift too.
 We always spend Christmas Day with my husbands family and start the day with a family activity such as skating or a movie depending on the year.
 After the family activity, we then exchange our gifts and get ready for a delicious family dinner.
 Highlights of the family dinner are amazing food, and my mother in law buys Christmas crackers every year that we open at dinner and then all wear the ridiculous crowns and take turns sharing the lame jokes.